MIT-Emerging-Talent/ET6-CDSP-group-19-repo/1_datasets/README.md

 |`E_28_DATE`      | Date of submission of Form EOIR-28 — Notice of Entry of Appearance|
 |                 | as Attorney or Representative Before the Immigration Court  |

+---

 ## Project Focus

-Although the dataset contains a broad range of immigration court records, this project focuses specifically on juvenile cases.
+Although the dataset contains a broad range of immigration court records, focus is specifically placed on juvenile cases.
-For this reason, our analysis begins with the `tbl_JuvenileHistory` table, which contains one row per juvenile and serves as the entry point for linking to other case-related tables.
+For this reason, analysis is
+begun with the `tbl_JuvenileHistory` table, which contains one row per juvenile and serves as the entry point for linking to other case-related tables.

 ## Possible Flaws and Limitations